ElectricImp-CSE/imp005-EZ-test/README.md

 After each test an LED blinks, green if test pass, red if test fails.

-When tests have all run, if all tests have passed the LED turns GREEN and 2 labels are printed.
+When tests have all run the LED blinks BLUE, then if all tests have passed the LED turns GREEN and 2 labels are printed.
 If any test failed the LED turns RED and no label is printed.

 ### Test 1 LEDs